mcmahoniel/ctf_write-ups/2021/dawgctf/audio_radio/third_eye/README.md

 ## Solution:

 The audio file sounds normal.
-We can open it up in Sonic Vizualizer to take a closer look.
+We can open it up in [Sonic Visualizer](https://www.sonicvisualiser.org/) to take a closer look.

 At first glance, everything looks normal: